Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Background and Related Work

 \subsection{Misinformation on Social Media}

-Misinformation refers to any piece of news that turns out to be false or misleading \cite{ecker_psychological_2022,wu_misinformation_2019}.
-When people believe and give credibility to misinformation, the notion of truth becomes corrupted, leading to potentially harmful consequences.
+Misinformation is generally defined as false or misleading information that is contradicted by empirical evidence or is inconsistent with common or expert consensus \cite{ecker_psychological_2022,wu_misinformation_2019,freiling_believing_2021}.\footnote{In previous research, a variety of terms have been used to refer to false and misleading information.
+Examples include ``misinformation,'' ``disinformation,'' and ``fake news,'' each of which places a different emphasis on the underlying characteristics.
+Disinformation indicates a subset of misinformation that is spread with the intention of harm or deception \cite{wu_misinformation_2019,freiling_believing_2021}.
+Notably, detecting intentions, especially those not explicitly expressed in the content, can be challenging \cite{krause_infodemic_2022}.
+Fake news is a type of misinformation in the form of news that is often fabricated to mislead people, especially in the political and financial fields \cite{wu_misinformation_2019,chuai_anger_2022,shu_fake_2017}.
+In our work, we use the term ``misinformation'' as an umbrella as it does not impose assumptions on the motif or the format of the content \cite{ecker_psychological_2022,wu_misinformation_2019,freiling_believing_2021}.} When people believe and give credibility to misinformation, the notion of truth becomes corrupted, leading to potentially harmful consequences.
 This is particularly problematic in the digital age, where users are exposed to persuasive online information with uncertain origins and a lack of authenticity \cite{perez-escolar_systematic_2023}.